moveit/moveit_tutorials/doc/planning_adapters/planning_adapters_tutorial.rst

 This will launch RViz, select OMPL in the Motion Planning panel under the Context tab.
 Set the desired start and goal states by moving the end-effector around in the same way as was done for CHOMP above.
 Finally click on the Plan button to start planning.
 The planner will now first run OMPL, then run CHOMP on OMPL's output to produce an optimized path.

 Running OMPL as a pre-processor for STOMP
 +++++++++++++++++++++++++++++++++++++++++

-Currently the development for this is work in progress.
+NOTE: Currently the development for STOMP Smoothing Adapter is work in progress.

 Here, it is demonstrated that STOMP can be used as a post-processing smoothing technique for plans obtained by other planning algorithms.
 The intuition behind this is that some randomized planning algorithm produces an initial path for STOMP.
 STOMP then takes this initial path and further smoothens the trajectory.
 To achieve this, follow the steps:

 #.
 Open the ``ompl_planning_pipeline.launch`` file in the ``<robot_moveit_config>/launch`` folder of your robot.
 For the Panda robot it is this `file <https://github.com/ros-planning/panda_moveit_config/blob/master/launch/ompl_planning_pipeline.launch.xml>`_.
 Edit this launch file, find the lines where ``<arg name="planning_adapters">`` is mentioned and change it to: ::